nickmerwin/node-coveralls/README.md

 If you're running locally, you must have a `.coveralls.yml` file, as documented in [their documentation](https://coveralls.io/docs/ruby), with your `repo_token` in it; or, you must provide a `COVERALLS_REPO_TOKEN` environment-variable on the command-line.

+If you want to send commit data to coveralls, you can set the `COVERALLS_GIT_COMMIT` environment-variable to the commit hash you wish to reference.
+If you don't want to use a hash, you can set it to `HEAD` to supply coveralls with the latest commit data.
+This requires git to be installed and executable on the current PATH.